 This report contains the list of all the mandatory export certificates required by the Government of Guatemala for agricultural imports.
-This report has no changes from its 2021 version.
+This report has no major changes from its 2022 version but provides additional information on FDA export certificates available to cover processed food products.